pulumi/pulumi/pkg/codegen/internal/test/testdata/plain-schema-gh6957/docs/staticpage/_index.md

 ## StaticPage Resource Properties {#properties}

-To learn more about resource properties and how to use them, see [Inputs and Outputs]({{< relref "/docs/intro/concepts/inputs-outputs" >}}) in the Programming Model docs.
+To learn more about resource properties and how to use them, see [Inputs and Outputs]({{< relref "/docs/intro/concepts/inputs-outputs" >}}) in the Architecture and Concepts docs.

 ### Inputs